+7.5.
 Additional Notification Requirements.
 For the purpose of this section, a Party is also required to provide notification in accordance with this section in response to:

-A complaint or objection to Processing or request with respect to the exercise of a Data Subject’s rights under Applicable Laws; and
+(a) A complaint or objection to Processing or request with respect to the exercise of a Data Subject’s rights under Applicable Laws; and

-An investigation into or seizure of Shared Personal Data by government officials, regulatory or law enforcement agency, or indications that such investigation or seizure is contemplated.
+(b) An investigation into or seizure of Shared Personal Data by government officials, regulatory or law enforcement agency, or indications that such investigation or seizure is contemplated.

-DATA SUBJECT RIGHTS
+8. DATA SUBJECT RIGHTS.

-Controllers have certain obligations to respond to requests of a Data Subject whose Personal Data is being processed under this Data Processing Addendum, and who wishes to exercise any of their rights under Applicable Laws, including, but not limited to: (i) right of access and update; (ii) right to data portability; (iii) right to erasure; (iv) right to rectification; (v) right to object to automated decision-making; or (vi) right to object to processing.
+8.1.
+Controllers have certain obligations to respond to requests of a Data Subject whose Personal Data is being processed under this Data Processing Addendum, and who wishes to exercise any of their rights under Applicable Laws, including, but not limited to: (a) right of access and update; (b) right to data portability; (c) right to erasure; (d) right to rectification; (e) right to object to automated decision-making; or (f) right to object to processing.

+8.2.
 Data Subjects have the right to obtain certain information about the processing of their personal data through a subject access request (“Subject Access Request”).
 The Parties shall maintain a record of Subject Access Requests, the decisions made and any information that was exchanged.
 Records must include copies of the request for information, details of the data accessed and shared and where relevant, notes of any meeting, correspondence or phone calls relating to the request.